124938/learning-spark/core-api-features/src/main/scala/_4_advance/README.md

     * `cogroup`

   * Followings are important points to be considered, while determining the number of tasks accurately (before shuffling):
-    * how much data will be discarded (as part of filter operation)?
+    * How much data will be discarded (as part of filter operation)?
     * What could be the rate at which data volume will be reduced (as part of aggregation operation)?
     * What are the number of unique keys to be processed?

   * Determine number of tasks for word count : As key is sparse....
     * There are millions of words under input data but for each GB of data is generating approximate of 30 MB of data
-    * So number of tasks in stage 2 can be determine based on input data
+    * So, number of tasks in stage 2 can be determine based on input data

   * Determine number of tasks for card count by suit : As key is dense....
     * There are only 4 suits in millions of records
-    * So number of tasks in stage 2 can be set to 1
+    * So, number of tasks in stage 2 can be set to 1

 * _**Note:**_
+  * Each executor is nothing but an individual JVM instance launched on worker node
   * Task runs under executor